RENCI/adcirc2cog/README.md

 # adcirc2cog
-The repo has software the creates and geotiff, and then converts is the a Cloud Optimized Geotiff (COG)
+This repo has software that creates a geotiff, and then converts it to a Cloud Optimized Geotiff (COG)

 ## Build
   cd build